-- 1) An archaeological records search was conducted by BFSA at the EIC at UCR to gather any information regarding recorded cultural resources within or adjacent to the project. - 2) A Sacred Lands File (SLF) search was conducted by the Native American Heritage Commission (NAHC) for the property. - 3) Additional archival research of the property, including historic maps, aerial photographs, BLM GLO records, Riverside County Assessor's Office data, and Riverside County TLMA records. - 4) The archaeological survey of the property was accomplished by conducting a systematic pedestrian survey that followed survey transects spaced 10 meters apart and parallel to the existing street directions.
+- 1) An archaeological records search was conducted by BFSA at the EIC at UCR to gather any information regarding recorded cultural resources within or adjacent to the project. - 2) A review of the Sacred Lands File search conducted by the Native American Heritage Commission (NAHC) for the property.

+- 3) Additional archival research of the property, including historic maps, Bureau of Land Management (BLM) General Land Office (GLO) records, Riverside County Assessor's data, and Riverside County TLMA records. - 4) The initial archaeological survey of the property was accomplished by conducting a systematic pedestrian survey that followed survey transects, which were spaced 10 meters apart and parallel to the existing street directions.
 All areas of disturbed ground and any rodent burrows were analyzed for evidence of buried archaeological deposits. - 5) This archaeological technical report was prepared to present the results of the field survey, impact analysis, and presentation of any mitigation measures required for project approval.